virtualsecureplatform/TFHEpp/docs/GL.md

 `n256p17` and `n512p17` values use the full 214- and 430-bit 128-bit-security
 limits, leaving no modulus margin; `n1024p17` uses 861 of 868 permitted bits.
-TFHEpp's power-of-two, multi-limb backend has enough bits to represent those profiles, but its full-size bootstrap noise has not yet been measured against an independent RLWE estimator.
+TFHEpp's power-of-two, multi-limb backend has enough bits to represent those profiles.
+The fused-DD estimator validates the modulus budget for the latter two profiles under its average-case model, but full-size bootstrap noise has not yet been measured empirically and the `n512p17` precision margin is small.
 Do not label these aliases production-secure until that validation and constant-time optimized kernels are complete.

 Build and run the regression with: